soft-matter/trackpy/polydisperse.md

   bias curves (small particles are undersampled and pixel-lock hard; large ones barely lock).
 The correction is *empirical* — it flattens whatever histogram it is given — so flattening the mixture flattens *neither* component: it over-corrects large particles and under-corrects small ones.
-(Stage C's `rg_to_diameter` scaling removes the *mask-coverage* axis of variation but not the intrinsic *undersampling* axis, which is the dominant, size-dependent one — so the mixture problem stands.)
+(Stage C's per-feature windows make the mask coverage roughly size-independent, but the intrinsic *undersampling* of small particles remains — the dominant, size-dependent effect — so the mixture problem stands.)
 - **Fix — size-class-aware `apply_spiff`:**
   1. Add a **`groupby` parameter**; build a separate `spiff_sorted` per group (the existing per-column logic runs unchanged within each group, reassembled on the